Credential Cohort FAQs

 Who can join a Credential Cohort?

-Anyone who meets the specific training, education, and experience prerequisites for a particular credential.
+Anyone who meets the specific training (either having completed the training or are enrolled in the final training), education, and experience prerequisites for a particular credential.
 Go here for details.

 Do I have to be a Registry member to join a cohort?